A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: BIAS-VARIANCE DECOMPOSITION FOR BREGMAN DIVERGENCES

 and

 which give MV and SDV.

 For the bias

-Putting everything together proves the claim. \end{proof} This decomposition is not as easy to interpret as the other two in Section~\ref{sec:mse-decomposition}, as is only gives an upper bound, and does not explicitly depend on the number of synthetic datasets.
+Putting everything together proves the claim. \end{proof} This decomposition is not as informative as the other two in Section~\ref{sec:mse-decomposition}, as is only gives an upper bound, and does not explicitly depend on the number of synthetic datasets.

-\section{Experimental Details}
+\paragraph{Implication for Non-Synthetic Data Ensembles} The theory of \citet{guptaEnsemblesClassifiersBiasVariance2022} assumes that each member of the ensemble is trained with an independently sampled real dataset.
+In practice, this would mean that one needs to split the training data between each ensemble member to apply their theory, so their theory does not apply to any of the ways ensembles are usually trained.
+In contrast, our theory applies to bagging, as discussed in Section 2.1, so our Theorem~\ref{thm:bregman-synthetic-data-decomposition} implies a generalisation of Proposition 5.3 of \citet{guptaEnsemblesClassifiersBiasVariance2022} to bagging.

+\section{EXPERIMENTAL DETAILS}